Master IW

-Master IW, also Monogramist I.W., was a Bohemian or Saxon Renaissance painter, trained in the workshop of Lucas Cranach the Elder, active between 1520 and 1550 mainly in north-west Bohemia.
+Master IW, also Monogramist I.W., was a Czech or Saxon Renaissance painter, trained in the workshop of Lucas Cranach the Elder, active between 1520 and 1550 mainly in north-west Bohemia.

 Life

 According to German art historians, there is no doubt that Master IW was a pupil of Lucas Cranach the Elder and worked in his workshop in Wittenberg before moving to Bohemia.
 Although he had significant clients here, no written documents have survived that would allow the IW signature to be identified with a specific name.
 The registers of the Prague painters' fraternity from 1521-1531 repeatedly state that a painter named Jan Wrtilka, who lived and had his own workshop in Louny, was the "guest master" of the Prague guild.
 However, only records of Wrtilka's artisan painting commissions from 1518-1519 have been preserved, and the neutral designation Master IW persisted in the literature.
 M. Hamsíková has dealt in detail with the work of Master IW.

 Master I.W. worked mainly for Catholic clients (Osek Monastery, Deacon's Church in Most, St. Vitus Cathedral) and aristocratic families - e.g. the Saxon Fictum family, domesticated in Bohemia, with estates in the vicinity of Vintířov.
 Opl of Fictum (Appel von Vitzthum) was a royal sub-chamberlain and diplomat of Louis II of Hungary.
 After 1538, Master IW probably had his own workshop with an assistant and supplied Marian devotional paintings also for bourgeois families.
 The paintings The Murder of St. Wenceslas (1543) or The Copper Serpent are considered workshop works.